 - names and expertise of auditors,

 All personal identifiable information will be excluded from public access unless the relevant consents were granted.
+The publishing or not of the personal information will be at the discretion of the certification body.
 All sensitive information and data will be treated with discretion and in conformity with the EU GDPR requirements.

 In case local laws and regulations prevent such information to be collected via certification data, FSC shall be notified as it would be a case of conflict with legal requirements for FSC certification.